-- 5.5 As well as complying with the obligations publicly to provide information to, and consult with, all users23 we expect that airport operators will also consult users on a bilateral basis where appropriate.
-This would, for example, allow users to share appropriate commercial information that they would not be willing to disclose in meetings at which their competitors are present. - 5.6 We would not expect airport operators to disclose to all users the key commercial details of such agreements if in doing so they could potentially infringe competition law.
+- As well as complying with the obligations publicly to provide information to, and consult with, all users23, we expect that airport operators will also consult with users on a bilateral basis where appropriate.
+This would, for example, allow users to share appropriate commercial information that they would not be willing to disclose in meetings at which their competitors are present. - 5.6 We would not expect airport operators to disclose to all users the key commercial details of individual negotiated agreements as to do so could breach competition law.
 Requiring such disclosure would be likely to reduce the chance of future agreements being made, thus preventing further consumer benefits from being realised.
-However, if airport operators are prepared to negotiate with users over airport charges, we do expect them to inform all users that they are prepared to negotiate with them and to name the users they have entered into negotiated agreements with. - 5.7 In addition, airport operators should be prepared to disclose their overall rationale for making such agreements and indicate the kinds of commitments they would accept from airlines in return for lower prices. - 5.8 When entering into such agreements, we remind airport operators that notwithstanding our view that the ACRs permit negotiated agreements, airport operators need to be mindful of the provisions of Regulations 14 and 15 covering discrimination and the provision of differentiated services as well as wider competition law24.
+However, if airport operators are prepared to negotiate with users over airport charges, we do expect them to inform all users that they are prepared to negotiate with them. - 5.7 In addition, airport operators should be prepared to disclose their overall rationale for making such agreements and indicate the kinds of commitments they would accept from airlines in return for lower prices. - 5.8 When entering into such agreements, we remind airport operators that notwithstanding our view that the ACRs permit negotiated agreements, airport operators need to be mindful of the provisions of Regulations 14 and 15 covering discrimination and the provision of differentiated services as well as wider competition law24.
 These are discussed in the next chapter.